Award Winning Engineering

 I'm always happy to look at upcoming projects - please contact me if you'd like a proposal.

 The Best Way to Collaborate

 After 30 years of working with dozens of architects and designers, I've determined that the most efficient way to collaborate is for me to stick to analysis while the arch/designer handles the design.
-This means that I look to the arch/designer for complete plans before I start the engineering process.
+This means that I look to the arch/designer for complete, or almost complete, plans before I start the engineering process.